-- Minimum grade point average of 3.0/4.0 - Active Registered Nurse (R.N.) licensure without restrictions. - Students who are currently enrolled in the Nursing Administration Track at Thomas University are eligible to earn a graduate certificate in nursing education by completing 9 additional credit hours: NSG 620, NSG 622, and NSG 640 - Students who are currently enrolled in the Nursing Education Track at Thomas University are eligible to earn a graduate certificate in nursing administration by completing 9 additional credit hours: NSG 632, NSG 644, and one graduate level approved administration course. - Three years is the maximum time allowed for completion of the certificate program beginning at the first day of the first course in the graduate sequence. - Three semester credit hours of graduate course work may be transferred from another university with the approval of the Division Chair of Nursing. - No undergraduate credits may be applied toward the certificate. - Prior to the internship, the student must provide evidence of current CPR certification (health-provider level); health record with immunizations; health insurance, criminal background check (if required by the agency); toxicology (drug) screen (if required by the agency); professional liability insurance (\$1million per occurrence/\$3 million aggregate in coverage).
+- Minimum grade point average of 3.0/4.0 - Active Registered Nurse (R.N.) licensure without restrictions. - Students who are currently enrolled in the Nursing Administration Track at Thomas University are eligible to earn a graduate certificate in nursing education by completing 9 additional credit hours: NSG 620, NSG 622, and NSG 640. - Students who are currently enrolled in the Nursing Education Track at Thomas University are eligible to earn a graduate certificate in nursing administration by completing 9 additional credit hours: NSG 632, NSG 644, and one graduate level approved administration course. - Three years is the maximum time allowed for completion of the certificate program beginning at the first day of the first course in the graduate sequence. - Three semester credit hours of graduate course work may be transferred from another university with the approval of the Division Chair of Nursing. - No undergraduate credits may be applied toward the certificate. - Prior to the internship, the student must provide evidence of current CPR certification (health-provider level); health record with immunizations; health insurance, criminal background check (if required by the agency);

+toxicology (drug) screen (if required by the agency); professional liability insurance (\$1million per occurrence/\$3 million aggregate in coverage).

-Certificate in Nursing Education
+Post Master's Certificate in Nursing Education

-Completion Requirements

-The certificate will require 12 semester credit hours with a grade of "B" or better.
-NSG 604 Information Technology in Nursing Administration and Education 3 NSG 620 Teaching Strategies in Nursing 3 NSG 622 Curriculum Development, Assessment, and Evaluation in Nursing Education 3 NSG 640 Nursing Education Internship 3 Certificate in Nursing Administration Completion Requirements The certificate will require 12 semester credit hours with a grade of "B" or better.
+rost Master's Certificate in Nursing Education Completion Requirements The certificate will require 12 semester credit hours with a grade of "B" or better.
+NSG 604 Information Technology in Nursing Administration and Education 3 NSG 620 Teaching Strategies in Nursing 3 NSG 622 Curriculum Development, Assessment, and Evaluation in Nursing Education 3 NSG 640 Nursing Education Internship 3

-NSG 604 Information Technology in Nursing Administration and Education
+Post Master's Certificate in Nursing Administration

-NSG 632 Human Resource Management for the Nurse Administrator

-NSG 616 Leadership & Financial Management Strategies

-NSG 644 Nursing Administration Internship
+Post Master's Certificate in Nursing Administration Completion Requirements The certificate will require 12 semester credit hours with a grade of "B" or better.
+NSG 604 Information Technology in Nursing Administration and Education 3 NSG 632 Human Resource Management for the Nurse Administrator 3 NSG 616 Leadership & Financial Management Strategies 3 NSG 644 Nursing Administration Internship 3